-If it had just been a matter of one quarter of Goodnight Robicheux’s would-be marksmen failing to show up for their training, it would have been a simple matter to say “to hell with them” and go right on with his instruction.
+If it had just been a matter of one quarter of Goodnight Robicheux’s would-be marksmen failing to show up for their training, it would have been a simple enough to say “to hell with them” and go right on with his instruction.
 Or possibly to say “to hell with Rose Creek”.
 Given how many of this charmingly flea-bit town’s able-bodied fighters seemed in favor of just plain dying when Bogue’s men showed up, it would be only polite for him, Sam, and Billy be on their way and let them get on with the matter unobstructed.

 As it stood, this was more concerning than just a matter of men shirking.
 Every one of the missing had been learning to handle knives from Billy.
 And for Billy Rocks to lose track of his surroundings meant that either those lessons had gone exceedingly well or disastrously poor.